An easy recipe for crispy baked chicken thighs. Crispy skin, juicy meat and flavorful spices combine to create chicken perfection!

 It’s so easy!
 Scroll down to the recipe card for the detailed instructions.
 Here are the basic steps:

-- Generously spray the chicken pieces with olive oil.
+Generously spray the chicken pieces with olive oil and sprinkle them with the seasonings.

 What about leftovers?